ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/SimoesCTT/lCTT-Apple-Silicon--Resonance-Vulnerability-CVE-2024-23296](https://github.com/SimoesCTT/lCTT-Apple-Silicon--Resonance-Vulnerability-CVE-2024-23296) :  ![starts](https://img.shields.io/github/stars/SimoesCTT/lCTT-Apple-Silicon--Resonance-Vulnerability-CVE-2024-23296.svg) ![forks](https://img.shields.io/github/forks/SimoesCTT/lCTT-Apple-Silicon--Resonance-Vulnerability-CVE-2024-23296.svg)

 ## CVE-2024-23222
  A type confusion issue was addressed with improved checks.
-This issue is fixed in iOS 17.3 and iPadOS 17.3, macOS Sonoma 14.3, tvOS 17.3.
+This issue is fixed in iOS 17.3 and iPadOS 17.3, macOS Sonoma 14.3, tvOS 17.3, iOS 16.7.5 and iPadOS 16.7.5, iOS 15.8.7 and iPadOS 15.8.7.
 Processing maliciously crafted web content may lead to arbitrary code execution.
 Apple is aware of a report that this issue may have been exploited.